 The Samsung Galaxy S4 functions as expected with AirPennNet, ISC Exchange, and other University services.
 As of October 2013, the S4 is one of ISC's top recommendations for those looking for an Android smartphone.

 Information Systems & Computing (ISC) offers a variety of device evaluation units.
-Local Support Providers can request to evaluate mobile devices such as smartphones, tablets, eReaders, and Chromebooks by contacting the Provider Desk at firstname.lastname@example.org.
+Local Support Providers can request to evaluate mobile devices such as smartphones, tablets, eReaders, and Chromebooks by contacting ISC Client Care at email@example.com.